Cadaqués: what to see, things to do

 Visit Dalí and His Friends

-Just like the pull Pont-Aven had on French Impressionists, Cadaqués served as a refuge and inspiration for a generation of artists.
+Just like Pont-Aven captivated French Impressionists, Cadaqués served as a refuge and inspiration for a generation of artists.
 The early 20th century, during the surrealist period, saw the arrival of two towering figures, Salvador Dalí and Pablo Picasso, along with many of their friends: Àngel Planells, Paul Éluard, Federico García Lorca, Luís Buñuel, Marcel Duchamp, Max Ernst, Magritte, André Dérain, Richard Hamilton, Antoni Pitxot, Josep Pla, and Eugeni d’Ors.

 To get to know Salvador Dalí better, the best way is to visit the Dalí House-Museum.
 Located in the village of Port Lligat, just a fifteen-minute walk from Cadaqués, it gives you a glimpse into the lifestyle of the Empordà painter, from the Rainy Taxi in the patio to the Mae West lips sofa.
 Be sure to take the coastal path, which offers stunning views with just a quarter-hour more walk.